Life imprisonment: Recent reforms and human rights perspectives

 Before 2016 in the Netherlands, there was never a possibility of parole for any person sentenced to life imprisonment, and any form of release for life convicted in the country was only possible when granted royal decree by the King of the Netherlands, with the last granting of a pardon taking place in 1986 when a terminally ill convict was released.
 As of 1970, the Dutch monarch has pardoned a total of three convicts.
 Although there is no possibility of parole eligibility, since 2016 prisoners sentenced to life imprisonment in the Netherlands are eligible to have their cases reviewed after serving at least 25 years.
 This change in law was because the European Court of Human Rights stated in 2013 that lifelong imprisonment without the chance of being released is inhumane.

 Even in other European countries that do provide for life without parole, courts continue to retain judicial discretion to decide whether a sentence of life should include parole or not.
 In Albania, the decision of whether or not a life-convicted person is eligible for parole is up to the prison complex after 25 years have been served, and release eligibility depends on the prospect of rehabilitation and how likely they are to re-offend.
 In Europe, only Ukraine and Moldova explicitly exclude parole or any form of sentence commutation for life sentences in all cases.

 South America

-In South and Central America, Honduras, Nicaragua, El Salvador, Costa Rica, Venezuela, Colombia, Uruguay, Bolivia, Ecuador, and the Dominican Republic have all abolished life imprisonment.
-The maximum sentence is 75 years in El Salvador, 60 years in Colombia, 50 years in Costa Rica and Panama, 40 years in Honduras and Brazil, 30 years in Nicaragua, Bolivia, Uruguay, Venezuela and the Dominican Republic, and 25 years in Paraguay and Ecuador.
+In South and Central America, Honduras, Nicaragua, Costa Rica, Venezuela, Colombia, Uruguay, Bolivia, Ecuador, and the Dominican Republic have all abolished life imprisonment.
+The maximum sentence is 60 years in Colombia, 50 years in Costa Rica and Panama, 40 years in Honduras and Brazil, 30 years in Nicaragua, Bolivia, Uruguay, Venezuela and the Dominican Republic, and 25 years in Paraguay and Ecuador.

+Countries in the region where life imprisonment is a legal sentence include Argentina, Guyana, Peru, and El Salvador, which introduced the maximum sentence of life amid its gang crackdown.

+El Salvador

+On March 17, 2026, the Legislative Assembly of El Salvador approved a constitutional amendment to allow life imprisonment for murder, rape, and acts of terrorism.
+Specifically, the second paragraph of Article 27 of the Constitution of the Republic of El Salvador was amended, stating that "life imprisonment shall only be imposed on murders, rapists and terrorists".
+This following reform allowed children under the age of 18 to be imprisoned, with many questioning the ethics of this decision including UNICEF.

+Philippines

+Life imprisonment is a penalty imposed in the Philippines where a convict is imprisoned indefinitely.
+It is often confused for reclusión perpetua which entails imprisonment of at least 20 years and one day to a maximum of 40 years, after which the convicted would be eligible for parole.